Greece Moments Greece Moments

 Artful street art at the harbor

-You can get delicious Italian ice cream in the most tempting varieties at the Luigi Gelateria Samos.
-In addition, the friendly staff offers other sweet pieces, pies, cakes and other treats.
-Here we were floating in seventh ice heaven!
+At Luigi Gelateria Samos, you can get delicious Italian ice cream in the most tempting varieties.
+The friendly staff also offers other sweet treats, pies, cakes and more.
+We were in absolute ice cream heaven!

 Excursion to Potami Waterfalls

-A good swimming opportunity near Karlovasi is offered by the Potami Beach with its striking chapel of Agios Nikolaos.
+A great swimming spot near Karlovasi is Potami Beach, with its striking chapel of Agios Nikolaos.
 On the pebble beach, you can relax with a cool drink at the Hippis Beach Bar.

-If you walk from the beach into the shady river valley, you will reach a gorge via a footpath.
-Depending on the water level, we continue swimming through a water basin to the Potami Waterfalls.
+If you walk from the beach into the shady river valley, you’ll reach a gorge via a footpath.
+Depending on the water level, you can continue by swimming through a natural pool to reach the Potami Waterfalls.

-Most visitors stop at the first waterfall, behind it there are two more to see, but their exploration requires appropriate climbing knowledge.
+Most visitors stop at the first waterfall, but there are two more behind it — however, exploring them requires appropriate climbing experience.
 Bathing shoes are a good choice for the hike!

-We didn’t really find Samos to be a classic beach paradise, but the island is more of a Eldorado for active tourism instead of beach holidays.
-Nevertheless, there are also numerous bays and operated beaches on Samos, most of which consist of coarser stones or gravel.
+We didn’t really find Samos to be a classic beach paradise — the island is more of an eldorado for active tourism than for beach holidays.
+Nevertheless, there are also numerous bays and organised beaches on Samos, most of which consist of coarser stones or gravel.

 samos strände kies stein